 22) These recycled cardboard swords would be a huge hit in our home.

-24) Make an earth out of a coffee filter.
+24) Make earth out of a coffee filter.

-25) Throw everything in a container and let your kids make whatever they want!
+25) Throw odds & ends into a “craft container” and let your kids make whatever they want!